Razaekel/noise-rs/README.md

 - `open_simplex2`
 - `open_simplex3`

+### Value Noise

+Value noise (sometimes mistaken with gradient noise) produces lower quality smooth noise.
+It exhibits pronounced grid artifacts, but can be slightly faster than gradient noise.
+Benchmarks show it's about 1.2–1.3× faster than Perlin noise.

+Cell neighbours are blended using a weighted S-curve linear interpolation method.
+This removes any discontinuities across grid edges.

+- `value2`
+- `value3`
+- `value4`

 ### Fractional Brownian Motion

 A way of combining multiple octaves of a noise function to create a richer and